Advanced Learning Identification

 The DMPS Gifted and Talented Department screens students each year in the fall for possible identification and subsequent gifted and talented programming and services.

-Once the referee has submitted the request form and any supporting evidence, other sources of data are collected by the classroom teacher and/or the building GT consultant to create a portfolio supporting the screening of students for possible gifted and talented identification.
-The more comprehensive a profile submitted for screening, the better each building committee is able to understand the student, assess each student’s unique strengths and needs, and properly identify and recommend appropriate programming options.
+Once the nominator has submitted the request form and any supporting evidence, other sources of data are collected by the classroom teacher and/or the building GT consultant to create a portfolio supporting the screening of students for possible gifted and talented identification.
+The more comprehensive a profile submitted for screening, the better each building committee is able to understand the student, assess each student’s unique strengths and needs, and recommend appropriate programming options.

 The portfolio is designed to provide a holistic look at each student’s strengths and needs, based upon on the age and grade of the student, the school the student attends, and the preferences of the instructional leaders in the student’s school.
 The screening committee in each school then meets to examine all submitted portfolios, determines which students’ needs are already being met in the regular classroom, and which students should be recommended for further assessment by the school’s assigned district GT consultant.

 Those students the committee refers for further assessment are interviewed by the building consultant, and are administered those standardized and non-standardized assessments supported by gifted education research which the consultant believes will most fully reveal each student’s strengths and needs.
 At the conclusion of all testing building consultants communicate with parents, administrators and classroom teachers regarding the results of the identification process and recommendations when identifications are made.
 In all cases, programs and services are determined by need and potential benefit, not merely the identification.